sjbylo/ocp-topics/s2i-builder-simple/myapp/README.md

 Create a new build configuration which knows it should use the s2i builder image.

 ```
-oc new-build --binary=true -i s2i-builder-simple --name myapp
+oc new-build --binary=true -i s2i-simple-builder --name myapp
 ```

-Start the s2i build by uploading the current directory into the s2i builder container.
+Start the s2i build process which will run the s2i builder image, upload the current directory into it and execute the assemble script.

 ```
 oc start-build myapp --from-dir=.